 This procedure is issued pursuant to the Minnesota State College and University Board Policy 3.41 (Education Abroad Programs Policy) and Procedure 3.41.1 (Education Abroad Programs Procedure).

 Students and Participants

-Education Abroad – An international education option designed to gain global and cultural competence that may result in academic credit.
+Education Abroad – An international education option designed to increase global and cultural competence that may result in academic credit.
 This experience may include faculty, staff, students, alumni, and community members.

-Third Party Provider – The College contracts a vendor that arranges travel, develops itinerary, organizes tours, and leads service projects.
-The vendor may be another college or university, a nonprofit organization, a for-profit business, or a consortium that offers education abroad services.
+Third Party Provider – The College (SCC) contracts a vendor that arranges travel, develops itinerary, organizes tours, and leads service projects.
+The vendor may be another college or university, a nonprofit organization, a for-profit business, or a consortium that offers Education Abroad services.

 Cultural Exchange – A faculty or staff led cultural experience to/from an international partner institution with whom SCC has signed a reciprocal agreement (Memorandum of Understanding).
 Typically, students are integrated with host country students.